About Kendo

 The most basic stance is the middle stance.

-The upper stance is also called the heavenly stance, and is an aggressive stance that intimidates from above.
+The upper stance is also called the heavenly stance and is an aggressive stance that intimidates from above.

-The lower stance is also called the ground stance, and you can change according to the opponent’s movement.
+The lower stance is also called the ground stance, and you can change it according to the opponent’s movement.

 Valid points (Ippon)